Woman who recently returned from London is 1st confirmed COVID-19 patient in San Bernardino County

 San Bernardino County reported its first case of COVID-19 on Sunday.

-The patient is a 53-year-old woman who went to the emergency department at the Kaiser Permanente Fontana Medical Center on Thursday and reported symptoms associated with COVID-19, according to county officials.
+The patient is a 53-year-old woman who went to the emergency department at Kaiser Permanente Fontana Medical Center on Thursday and reported symptoms associated with the novel coronavirus, according to county officials.

 She returned from London “sometime last week,” authorities said.

-The San Bernardino County Department of Public Health is working on identifying people who may have had contact with the patient.
+The San Bernardino County Department of Public Health is working on identifying people who may have had contact with the patient, whose city of residence has not been announced.
 The agency urged anyone who may be experiencing symptoms of a contagious illness to seek medical care and refrain from attending school or work.

 Officials said while the risk to the public remains low, everyone should take precautionary measures.